sada-kubsad/sada-kubsad.github.io/_posts/2019-02-25-Group-in-SAML-to-SAP.markdown

 Clone the [WS-Federation client application](https://github.com/Azure-Samples/active-directory-dotnet-webapp-wsfederation) repo.

 ### 6.3 Configure web.config
-In the application's web.config, set the following in Web.config:
+Configure the following in the application's Web.config file:
-- ida:Wtrealm key to the App ID URI.
-The App ID URI is auto created in Setp 1 when you register the application in Azure AD.
-The App ID URI is a URI that uniquely identifies the application in Azure AD.Find the App ID URI under: Portal > App Registration > Settings > Properties > App ID URI and set it to the ida:Wtrealm key in web.config
+- ida:Wtrealm key set to the App ID URI.
+App ID URI is auto generated in Setp 1 when you register the application in Azure AD.
+The App ID URI is a URI that uniquely identifies the application.
+Find the App ID URI under: Portal > App Registration > Settings > Properties > App ID URI and set it to the ida:Wtrealm key in web.config

-- ida:AADInstance key is set to
+- ida:AADInstance key is set to the AAD instance.
+Its value is: value="https://login.microsoftonline.com/<AAD Instance GUID>".
+You will find the AAD Instance GUID under: Portal > Azure Active Directory > Properties > Directory ID

-### 6.3 Configure
+### 6.3 Configure the token signature in startup.auth.cs

-Note that once you solve the connection problem, the next one will be that sign in will fail because the token signature can’t be verified.
-That is because Enterprise App config creates an App specific signing key, but the App is picking up AAD’s global cert from the tenant metadata.
+Sign in will fail if the token signature can’t be verified.
+That is because Enterprise App config creates an App specific signing key, but the App is picking up AAD’s global cert from the tenant metadata by default.

-To solve that look for this line in startup.auth.cs and add the ?appid=<your appid> to the federationmetadata URL.
+To solve for this look for this line in startup.auth.cs and add the ?appid=<your appid> to the federationmetadata URL.
 That will enable it to find the app specific signing cert.

-        private static string metadata = string.Format("{0}/{1}/federationmetadata/2007-06/federationmetadata.xml?appid=0ad2586e-3f2c-47e7-a498-40b970820cd5", aadInstance, tenant);
+`private static string metadata = string.Format("{0}/{1}/federationmetadata/2007-06/federationmetadata.xml?appid=<AppID>", aadInstance, tenant);`

 ## 7. Test and verify!
 Use a tool like [SAML-tracer browser pluggin](https://chrome.google.com/webstore/detail/saml-tracer/mpdajninpobndbfcldcmbpnnbhibjmch?hl=en) to incept and verify that the SAML assertions are getting correctly generated.